 Vintage Ukrainian embroidered blouses and folk costumes.

 If you want to buy authentic Ukrainian embroidery, this is the place to go.
 Here you can find handmade blouses, kraiky (belts), zapasky (traditional top skirt), coral necklaces, and anything else you may need to put together a folk costume.
-Most of these items are antique, dating from before the war.
+Many of these items are close to 100 years old.

 Facebook page: https://www.facebook.com/folkshirt/